-As prayer without faith is just beating the air, so trust without prayer is only presumptuous bravado.
-God, who promises to give, tells us to trust his promises.
-He commands us to pray, and expects obedience to his commands.
-Trusting God's sovereignty really involves thinking differently to such an extent that we believe and act differently.
+As prayer without faith is but a beating of the air, so trust without prayer is but a presumptuous bravado.
+He that promises to give, and bids us trust his promises, commands us to pray, and expects obedience to his commands.
+He will give, but not without our asking.
+Thomas Lye Trusting God's sovereignty really involves thinking differently to such an extent that we believe and act differently.
 Satan wants us to focus on what we were, or the trouble we are in, or the thoughts he plants.
 God wants us to believe Him and press on.